KingoftheHomeless/in-other-words/README.md

     -- Run the @Throw String@ effect, resulting in @Either String [String]@
   $ runThrow @String
     -- We discard the return value of @challenge@ -- () --
-    -- while retaining the list of told strings..
+    -- while retaining the list of told strings.
   $ fmap fst
     -- Run the @Tell String@ effect by gathering all told -- strings into a list, resulting in ([String], ())